drmeister/jd-macrocycles/README.md

 synthesized - Compounds that JD has synthesized

-	EAA-Trials-Spreadsheet - All data pertaining to enhanced proline couplings EAA-Trials-chemdraw - Shows the coupling that was performed for the data in the spreadsheet EAA-Scheme-Stocks - Shows the synthesis of the monomers and my current amino acid stock on hand
+	en-pro-trials-Spreadsheet - All data pertaining to enhanced proline couplings en-pro-trials-chemdraw - Shows the coupling that was performed for the data in the spreadsheet en-pro-Scheme-Stocks - Shows the synthesis of the monomers and my current amino acid stock on hand

 designs - Compounds that JD can synthesize